hanskarlo/arm-project/README.md

 * PC with Ethernet hardware
 * Ubuntu 22.04 (Jammy Jellyfish) and ROS2 Iron
   * Or Ubuntu 24 (Noble) and ROS2 Jazzy
-* MoveIt2 Humble or MoveIt2 Iron
+* MoveIt2 Iron or Jazzy
-* IgH EtherCAT Master for Linux
+* IgH EtherCAT Master for Linux (stable 1.6)
-  * Compilation with Xenomai 3 kernel highly recommended
+  * Use with Xenomai 3 highly recommended
 * cereal - A C++11 library for serialization

 <br>